GKopanidis/ci-pp3-connect-four/README.md

      **NOTE:**
          Since the template from CodeInstitute must be used, it is known that it does not work correctly for Mac/Safari and iOS/Safari.

+## Fixed Bugs
+   - No bugs found at this time

+## Unfixed Bugs
+   - No bugs found at this time